South Dakota Department of Health

 For how long is an infected person able to spread the virus?

 The contagious period begins about a week or so before the symptoms appear, and extends to a few days after jaundice appears.
-Food handlers with hepatitis A should be excluded from food handling duties for one week after onset of jaundice, or, in the absence of jaundice, upon verification by a physician.
+Food handlers with hepatitis A should be excluded from food handling duties until symptoms cease a week after onset of jaundice or at least two blood tests show falling liver enzymes

 Does past infection with hepatitis A make a person immune?